c3po c3po Droid Prop Wearable Costume Replica, by TK409 - c3poBuilders.com

 Eye Lights:

 No wiring needed!
 I got this "Rice Battery Lights" bulb string (not LEDs) on ebay for about $9 shipped.
 It has a switch and runs on 2 AA batteries so it's self-contained.
 There are about 11 clear lights on a strand and they are the PERFECT size.
 Very tiny, LED sized bulbs.
 You can cut off the extra lights and the remaining lights continue to work - 6 is all you need (3 for each eye).
 I tried them out and they look great.
-I used gold mylar to cover the backs of the eye lenses which gives the eyes the yellow-orange glow.
+I used white reflective tape to cover the backs of the eye lenses.
 They're visible even with a super bright camera flash.

 Sound Effects:

 Randy will customize a sound board for you with whatever sound files you want, triggered by a hand-held, 4-button pad.
 His price is under $100 I believe.
-I sent him some servo sounds and you can hear it in this video.
-Additional chips can be switched out and are available for about $25 each so you could use the same board for several costumes but have a different sound chip for each.
-I'll post some photos of my set up soon.
+I sent him some servo sounds and you can hear it in Additional chips can be switched out and are available for about $25 each so you could use the same board for several costumes but have a different sound chip for each.

 John at ROM/FX has also made a great system for C-3PO costumers for adding the servo sound effects to your suit.
 Now when you move, your suit will make the machine-like whirring sounds with every step or arm movement.
 His set up is around $200